 However, I still don’t believe that with sufficient Special Forces training, a man can hide in a hospital room just by sitting strategically to one side of a window and partially behind a potted plant.

 Sadly, I have tried reading a number of Buchman’s other romances, in the series that follows this book and in some of his other series, and I have strongly disliked every single one.
-But this one would make a great cheesy action movie and I would totally buy it on DVD.
+But this one would make a great cheesy action movie and I would totally watch it.

 And that’s the list of my favorite suspenseful romance novels!
 Hope you found something interesting.
 If you have any reading suggestions, let me know, and as always, if you found this post helpful, please share it!